-10 Ways to Stop Wasting Money This Year
+10 Easy & Creative Ways to Stop Wasting Money This Year

-It doesn’t matter the reason or the season, saving money will never go out of style.
+It doesn’t matter the reason or the season, budgeting and saving money will never go out of style.
 That’s why Hip2Save is dedicated to bringing you deals, steals, and the best ways to save all year round.
-We’ve compiled a list of tried and true methods to stop the money suck and help you stop wasting your hard-earned money this year.
+We’ve compiled a list of ways to stop wasting money and manage your hard-earned money.

 5. Ditch your gym membership.

 Yes, actually making a trip to the gym can keep you a bit more honest about your workout rather than heading down to the treadmill in the basement.
-But think of it this way: If you got rid of your $20 per month membership to your local fitness studio (and you may be paying even more then that!), you’re saving $240 a year, not to mention the time spent driving to and from the gym.
-With that money, you can buy yourself a set of weights, a new outfit, and a reasonably-priced cardio machine – and save even more years to come.
-You may also want to check out services that offer free workouts, like this trial to Beachbody on Demand!
+But think of it this way: If you got rid of your $20 per month membership to your local fitness studio (and you may be paying even more than that!), you’re saving $240 a year, not to mention the time spent driving to and from the gym.

 9. Turn off and unplug.

 Leaving the lights on or your charging plugs in the wall can suck energy you don’t need to pay for.
 On average, the typical American household spends $100 per year on power devices that aren’t even turned on!